 Great Allegheny Passage: Rockwood to Cumberland is a 43.1 mile moderately trafficked point-to-point trail located near Rockwood, Pennsylvania that features beautiful wild flowers and is rated as moderate.
-The trail offers a number of activity options and is accessible from April until October.
+The trail offers a number of activity options and is best used from April until October.
 Dogs and horses are also able to use this trail.

 cross country skiing